miu200521358/pmx_translator/archive/Readme_en.txt

 - Distributing the modified model to an unspecified large number of people
   - Only for self-made models or models that are permitted to be distributed to an unspecified large number of people.

-ÅsProhibited ItemsÅt
+„ÄäProhibited Items„Äã

-- Regarding this tool and the models generated with it, please refrain from the following actions:
+Regarding this tool and the models generated with it, please refrain from the following actions:

   - Actions beyond the scope of the original model's terms.
   - Claiming the work as entirely self-made.